aimedidierm/smart_parking/README.md

-# smart_toilet_coin
+# Parking
-Open toilet using coin, Armand project.
+Enter in cr parking using card for payment, Armand project.